JFWebb/easel/README.md

 # Easel
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=jfwebb.easel)
-#### A full-stack web application built as a first project.
+#### An API-driven web application built as a first project.

 <img src="./Images/HomeImage.png" alt="Easel Mainpage Screenshot"/>

 ## Description
-Look up from the easel of these Harvard Art Museum city-scapes and explore them in real life!
+Look up from the canvas of these Harvard Art Museum city-scapes and explore them in real life!

 ## <a name="technologiesused"></a> Technologies Used
 * HTML5